Jägala Army Base: Criticism

 Most part of the Guard Battalion ceremonial and other duties take part in the capital of Estonia.
 One more disadvantage is concentration of forces, equipment and materials.
 About one quarter of regular Estonian armed forces would be here.

 Demolishing

-In 2013, Jägala army base was demolished due to the fact that no modernisation was done and some buildings were potentially hazardous.
+Jägala army base was demolished in 2013 due to a lack of modernisation and the presence of potentially hazardous buildings.
 It was conducted by the order of the defence minister Urmas Reinsalu and the chancellor, infrastructure department and defence force were informed.
 As per law, the local council should have given their approval, but this was not applied for before demolishing could start.
 This was cleared on a later date, but most of the base had been already demolished at the time.